jmcphers/k5hoa/content/pool.md

 ## Parties

 Pool parties are available to members/pool pass purchasers only.
 Prices vary depending on the number of people and the duration of the party.
 The base price is $60/hour with a $30 charge if an extra guard is needed.
 Payment is due at the time of booking and is non-refundable.
-You can fill out the pool party form at the pool and get further details.
+The pool party rules and reservation form is available online ([Pool Party Rules and Reservation](../pdf/poolparty-rules.pdf)) or at the pool.

 Hours available for parties: